Mike-Honey/covid-19-world-vaccinations/README.md

 Infographic on COVID-19 Vaccinations, using data from [Our World In Data](https://ourworldindata.org/), for every country/location.

-Following the visualisation design of [Marta Fioni](https://twitter.com/martafioni), as featured on the [UK government equivalent dashboard](https://coronavirus.data.gov.uk/).
+For the Vaccination infographic, following the visualisation design of [Marta Fioni](https://twitter.com/jburnmurdoch), as featured on the [UK government equivalent dashboard](https://coronavirus.data.gov.uk/).

+For the Impact of Vaccination analysis, following the visualisation design of [John Burn-Murdoch](https://twitter.com/jburnmurdoch), as featured in the [Financial Times](https://www.ft.com/content/fa4f248a-a476-491d-a5ce-f128360e9f24).

 **Summary**